 Cal Newport, the author of Deep Work, was also a big proponent of time blocking.

-"A 40-hour time-blocked work week, I estimate, produces the same amount of output as a 60+ hour work week pursued without structure", he said.
+"A 40-hour time-blocked work week, I estimate, produces the same amount of output as a 60+ hour work week pursued without structure."

 Time blocking is a way of controlling your schedule and workday that's been used and popularized by the likes of Elon Musk and Bill Gates.
 And on its surface, time blocking looks like a great way to juggle multiple tasks and projects, avoid distractions, and regularly build time into your days for everything from meetings to deep work to big-picture thinking.